microsoft/chat-copilot/webapi/README.md

-# Semantic Kernel Service - CopilotChat
+# Copilot Chat Web API

 This ASP.Net web application provides a web service hosting the Semantic Kernel, enabling secure and modular access to its features for the Copilot Chat application without embedding kernel code and settings,